Cencora: Opioid epidemic

-AmerisourceBergen is among several distributors that have been sued by West Virginian governments for contributing to the Opioid epidemic, by shipping inordinate amounts of pain medication into the state.
+AmerisourceBergen is among several distributors that have been sued by West Virginia for contributing to the opioid epidemic in the United States, by shipping inordinate amounts of pain medication into the state.

 In December 2019, Michigan became the first state to sue AmerisourceBergen and three other opioid distributors as drug dealers for their role in the state's opioid crisis.
 The lawsuit is filed under the Michigan Drug Dealer Liability Act.
 AmerisourceBergen was among four companies who, because of their role in the addiction crisis, agreed to pay $260 million to two Ohio counties.
 In May 2020, Oklahoma Attorney General Mike Hunter sued AmerisourceBergen in Bryan County District Court, Oklahoma.
 The lawsuit alleged that the company's actions helped fuel Oklahoma's opioid crisis.
 The suit was filed along with lawsuits against Cardinal Health and McKesson, and the three lawsuits allege that the three companies provided "enough opioids to Bryan County that every adult resident there could have had 144 hydrocodone tablets."
 In January 2022, AmerisourceBergen, McKesson, Cardinal Health, and Johnson & Johnson agreed to pay $26 billion to settle with all but five of the states suing them.
 The deal covered the bulk of the grievances against these four companies, including 90 percent of municipal governments, 46 states, and Washington, DC.
 Had the states gone to court, the companies could have faced up to $95 billion in penalties.
-AmeriSource Bergen and the three other companies did not admit wrongdoings.
+AmerisourceBergen and the three other companies did not admit wrongdoing.